Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 A Tenant cannot be deleted once created.

+##### Tenant Approvals
+If you would like to **approve** new tenants before they are used then you can set the `tenantCreationRequiresApproval` property to `true` on the Account.

+You will also need to make sure you have **at least one** user that has the role `account-tenant-approval`.

+Users with this role will be **notified** to their user email address that a new tenant request is awaiting approval.

+Any user in this role can then log into the Client Portal and see the list of tenants awaiting approval.

+A tenant that is awaiting approval can be either **approved** or **rejected**.

 ##### Tenant API Keys
 A Tenant can have as many Tenant API Keys as you require.